 Although Rinna avoided serious illness, he says that many of his co-workers died early and with respiratory complaints.

-Fines, Lawsuits, and Other Actions Against Great Lakes Steel
+Fines and Legal Actions Against Great Lakes Steel

 What if I Worked at Great Lakes Steel?

 If you worked at or even lived near, the Great Lakes Works, you may have a chance to seek compensation.
 Workers were exposed to asbestos, which can cause mesothelioma or lung cancer.
 The pollution has caused respiratory illnesses in workers and residents.

 Whether you are sick or not, consider talking to an asbestos lawyer if you worked at Zug Island.
 These asbestos experts can track down your exposure, determine the liable companies, and help you take action.
 You may be able to file a claim for compensation with an asbestos trust or file a lawsuit against companies that do not have trust funds.

 Great Lakes Steel provided a big boost to the local economy for decades.
 It was essential to the Detroit auto industry.
 But it also caused so much harm.
 If you suffered because of Great Lakes Steel, contact a local asbestos firm.Get Your FREE Mesothelioma Packet